Physical mathematics

-The subject of physical mathematics is concerned with physically motivated mathematics and is considered by some as a subfield of mathematical physics.
+The subject of physical mathematics is concerned with mathematics that is motivated by physics and is considered by some as a subfield of mathematical physics.

-According to Margaret Osler the simple machines of Hero of Alexandria and the ray tracing of Alhazen did not refer to causality or forces.
-Accordingly these early expressions of kinematics and optics do not rise to the level of mathematical physics as practiced by Galileo and Newton.
+Overview

+Physically motivated mathematics existed within a tradition of mathematical analysis of nature that goes back to the ancient Greeks.
+A good example is Archimedes' Method of Mechanical Theorems, where the principle of the balance is used to find results in pure geometry.
+This tradition, elaborated further by Islamic and Byzantine scholars, was reintroduced to the West in the 12th century and during the Renaissance.
+It became known as "mixed mathematics" and was a major contributor to the emergence of modern mathematical physics in the 17th century.

 The details of physical units and their manipulation were addressed by Alexander Macfarlane in Physical Arithmetic in 1885.
 The science of kinematics created a need for mathematical representation of motion and has found expression with complex numbers, quaternions, and linear algebra.